GLOBAL MARKETS-Stocks shrug off weak China PMIs, dollar slips | Business

 Hong Kong's Hang Seng Index recovered and was up nearly 1% while China's benchmark CSI300 Index widened losses to 0.37%.
 FTSE futures were trading 0.3% higher while E-mini futures for the S&P 500 index rose 0.35%, indicating strong momentum following Wall Street's all-time highs on Monday.

-Spot gold gained 0.44% to $1,818.15 per ounce. ("Eyes on OPEC+ meeting after hurricane Ida's hit, short-term supply shock is relieved and OPEC+ meeting could mean more future supply.
+"Eyes on OPEC+ meeting after hurricane Ida's hit, short-term supply shock is relieved and OPEC+ meeting could mean more future supply.
 Crude oil may return to weakness after a strong rebound for about 10% last week," Pun said.
-Reporting by Kane Wu in Hong Kong; Editing by Richard Pullin and Jacqueline Wong)
+Spot gold gained 0.44% to $1,818.15 per ounce.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)